firezone/firezone/.github/README_CI.md

 **CPU-bound** or **Memory-size-bound** so that your workflow / job will actually benefit from the extra cores.
 Many workloads are IO-bound and won't see a marked difference using a larger runner.

+## Self-hosted runners

+We maintain a baremetal testbed for running our end-to-end test suite.
+See [the `e2e`](../e2e) directory.
+Please don't target those runners unless you're specifically trying to run workflows that require a baremetal runner.